rmcwhae/russellmcwhae.ca/content/journal/quotations.md

 > Work is of two kinds: first, altering the position of matter at or near the earth’s surface relatively to other such matter; second, telling other people to do so.
 The first kind is unpleasant and ill paid; the second is pleasant and highly paid.

 While the nature of work has changed with the digital economy, Russell’s push for the diminution of work is, in a way, similar to the notion of using AI to automate mundane tasks.
 If output is increased via automation—either by physical machines manipulating matter or by digital “machines” like AI—it means that more is accomplished in a given period of time.
-The question then becomes what to do with this new excess of time.
+The question then becomes what to do with this newfound excess of time.

 [^7]: It feels like I’m writing about myself in the third person.